speculatrix/tvh_epg/README.md

 ### TBD

-* analyse the EPG data for a specific channel so can calculate duration
 * create a proper now/next view timeline
 * start to use /var/lib/tvh_epg for settings and caches etc
 * implement user definable settings